 Fitchburg State College students may participate in Air Force Reserve Officer Training Corps (AFROTC) at Worcester Polytechnic Institute.
 Qualified U.S. citizens who earn their degree from Fitchburg State College and satisfactorily complete the AFROTC program requirements will be commissioned as second lieutenants in the United States Air Force.
 AFROTC offers a four-year and two-year program for qualified individuals to earn their commission.
 Two- and three- year scholarship opportunities are also available to qualified individuals in specific areas of academic study.
-For more details write the Department of Aerospace Studies, 100 Institute Rd., Worcester, Massachusetts 01609-2280, or call (508) 831-5747, or email at AFROTC@wbi.edu.
+For more details write the Department of Aerospace Studies, 100 Institute Rd., Worcester, Massachusetts 01609-2280, or call (508) 831-5747, or email at AFROTC@wpi.edu or WPI.edu/campus/rotc.htlm.